Montag - Freitag von 8:00 - 20:00 Uhr

 pkv@check24.de

 In Germany, not everyone can choose private health insurance.
-You have to belong to of one of the following groups, or otherwise you will be automatically enrolled in the Statutory Health Insurance:
+You have to belong to one of the following groups, or otherwise you will be automatically enrolled in the Statutory Health Insurance:

 Special Case: Civil Servants